 As a possible solution to these two major concerns, more and more businesses are installing IP trackers to monitor and prevent information misuse.

 The gamut of IP services can be categorized into four major domains such as Patent Map & IT Landscape Analysis, Scientific Intelligence, Design Around & Problem Solving Searches, and Business & Competitive Intelligence, Potential Use Determination, and Portfolio management services.
-India being a talent rich country proves an apt destination for outsourcing IP strategy and support services.
-Endowed with state-of-the-art technologies, India has the capacity to deliver ranging from data entry solutions to large turnkey projects.
+India, a talent-rich country, proves an apt destination for outsourcing IP strategy and support services.
+Endowed with state-of-the-art technologies, India can deliver ranging from data entry solutions to large turnkey projects.
 With the IT Act passed in 2000, India has joined the bandwagon of nations that have cyber laws.